carbon-design-system/carbon-labs/.github/CONTRIBUTING.md

 ### If I'm contributing code, am I required to contribute it as web components?

 If you've been working with Carbon for a while, you know that we have code assets in multiple frameworks.
-For the `Carbon for AI` initiative, the focus is to deliver reusable components and patterns in a framework-agnostic approach.
+For the `Carbon Labs` initiative, the focus is to deliver reusable components and patterns in a framework-agnostic approach.

 ### How can I test-drive components or provide a bug reproduction?